khushal08/Azure-Migrate-Hands-on-Lab/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Virtual Switch Manager window from Hyper-V Manager.
 The new switch has been renamed 'Azure Migrate Switch'.](Images/Exercise1/create-virtual-switch-2.png)

 We will now deploy the Azure Migrate appliance virtual machine.
-Normally, you would download the .ZIP file containing the appliance to your Hyper-V host, and unzip it.
-To save time, these steps have been completed for you.
+Navigate to this link in the VM host to download the latest version of Azure Migrate appliance (https://aka.ms/migrate/appliance/hyperv).
+Once it's downloaded, extract it to the following path F:\VirtualMachines\AzureMigrateAppliance

 8. Back in Hyper-V Manager, under 'Actions', click **Import Virtual Machine...** to open the 'Import Virtual Machine' wizard.